ruex64/ruex64/README.md

 ### <div align="center">I'm Rudraksh, a MERN developer 👨‍💻 and a Learner.🚀</div>

-- 🔭 I’m currently working on [Blooging website using react+firebase{still working}]()
+- 🔭 I’m currently working on [Code Snippet sharing platform{still working}]()

 - 🌱 I’m currently learning TypeScript and Kubernetes

+- 🚀I was recently working on [Blogging website using react+firebase](https://ruex64-blogs.netlify.app/)

 - ❓ Ask me about anything related to MERN stack and related technologies